NuoLiLabBCM/KimEtAl2024/README.md

 Data analysis code for Kim, Daie, Li et al A combinatorial neural code for long-term motor memory.
 Updated 18 Dec 2023

-These are scripts to analyze key results in the paper.
+These are MATLAB scripts to analyze key results in the paper.
 Before running codes, make sure:
 1. Download 'Source_codes' folder with codes inside it to run the scripts.
 2. Download the large data associated with these codes from the Zenodo link